k8snetworkplumbingwg/network-resources-injector/README.md

 `"value": {"k8s.v1.cni.cncf.io/networks": "sriov-net-attach-def"}}` is the value to be updated in the given `path`.

+> NOTE: Please be aware that current implementation supports only **add** type of JSON operation.
+Other types like _remove, replace, copy, move_ are not yet supported.

 For a pod to request user defined injection, one of its labels shall match with the labels defined in user defined injection ConfigMap.
 For example, with the below pod manifest: